A trait that most people find impressive is the ability to remain calm under pressure.

 Again, look back to 2008 and 2009.
 I bet you wish you had deployed a bunch of cash into that market.
 It would have been uncomfortable.
 People would have told you you’re a few beers short of a six pack, but it would have been the right thing to do.

 The tough part about a steep market sell-off is that no one knows when it’s going to end.
 And it often seems like it never will.
-Many times, I’ve facetiously said to colleagues, “This market is going to zero,” in the midst of a big drop.
+Many times, in the midst of a big drop, I’ve facetiously said to colleagues, “This market is going to zero.”
 Because that’s what it felt like.

 But if you can remain calm, channel your inner Peyton Manning and step up in the pocket despite all hell breaking loose around you, you’ll wind up both financially and emotionally better off.
 And you’ll be the envy of your friends, who are amazed you can be so unruffled while everyone else is freaking out.